Stacked payment cards with a boarding pass, globe flight path, and travel suitcase, resembling lounge access and frequent international travel

 Context: Kenji flies Tokyo to Bangkok or Saigon every two weeks for his remote team.
 Japan is heavily card-friendly in cities but cash-dominant in rural areas and many restaurants.
 Southeast Asia requires significant cash usage.

 Setup: Bitget Card (Visa, 8%, 0% FX) as primary.
-RedotPay Virtual (Visa, instant issuance, 150+ countries) as backup.
+RedotPay Virtual (Visa, instant issuance, near-global coverage) as backup.
 Local Japanese bank card for domestic ATM withdrawals.

 Monthly flow: